Skip to main content

 Destination types

 A monitor has exactly one delivery destination in v1.
-Multiple destinations per monitor (e.g., email AND Slack) is a planned follow-up; until then create one monitor per channel.
+To send the same query to multiple channels, create one monitor per channel.

 Webhook (legacy single-URL path)